2026 Oregon House of Representatives election

 The 2026 Oregon House of Representatives election will be held on November 3, 2026, alongside the other 2026 Oregon elections and 2026 United States elections.
 Voters will elect members of the Oregon House of Representatives in all 60 of the U.S. state of Oregon's legislative districts to serve a two-year term.

 Retirements

-So far, 5 representatives have announced that they will not be seeking re-election.
+Seven representatives (3 Democrats and 5 Republicans) have announced that they will not be seeking re-election.

 Democrats

-Two Democrats are not seeking re-election.
+Three Democrats are not seeking re-election.